If you have chosen your Raja Ampat accommodation, know the dates you want and want to make a booking –

 - Use the homestay’s booking request form.
 If the room you want is available, a confirmed booking will be made for you and our system will send you a booking confirmation email.
+This is usually the quickest and easiest way to make a booking and request a Waisai pickup.

 - Contact the homestay directly by one of the methods provided at the bottom of the homestay page.
 Jump to how to directly contact a homestay.